kagan94/ds_editor/README.md

 * notify clients if the file was deleted (GUI/client/server)
 * create a window (by click on check changes) to show the changes between local copy of file and file on server (GUI)
 * write and show changes between local copy and download file

-## TODO Client/Server/GUI:
-* !!!
-Problem with typing ASKII symbols
+* Fixed problem with typing ASKII symbols

 ## !!!
 Do not do:
 * user deletes selected region of text